How do cleaning companies work?

 The bar for entry into the cleaning business is low, but that doesn’t mean that success will come easy.
 Consistent, quality work is required to build a reputation and develop your client base.

-What is the profit potential of a cleaning business?
+What is the profit potential of a cleaning business or franchise?

 The profit potential for any cleaning business depends on a number of factors, including the niche, the local competition and the cost of equipment.
 In order to maximise profit potential, you must be able to find ways of reducing these costs as much as possible, whilst still being able to offer a reliable, consistently high-quality service that contributes to a positive reputation.